shahirulprojects/Nike/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Master Tailwind CSS in two parts by first learning fundamentals, advanced techniques, and theming.
-Then, build a stunning Nike landing page, applying learned skills to create a visually impressive website.
+Build a stunning Nike landing page, applying learned Tailwind CSS skills to create a visually impressive website.

 ## <a name="tech-stack">⚙️ Tech Stack</a>